The Uncertainty Principle and Classical Amplitudes: Classical Spin Colour Dynamics from the Eikonal

 We can evaluate $\bra{\psi}S^\dagger$ on the stationary phase too, which results in

 such that

 The Baker-Hausdorff lemma in the form of equation~\eqref{eq:bhlemma2} immediately tells us how to expand the Poisson bracket, leading to a neat expression for the change in $\cl{O}_1$

 where we recall that $\chi$ depends on $x_{\perp*}^\mu$ along with spin, colour etc, and we have dropped the brackets since we are in the fully classical regime.
-It is useful to note that for operators without momentum dependence, the term involving $q_*$ vanishes, since it was induced by a shift in momentum and the linearity of the operator.
+It is interesting to compare this expression to equation 7.20 in reference~\cite{Bern:2020buy}.
+Evidently our equation~\eqref{DeltaO12} captures a similar exponentiation, though details of the structure are different.
+It would be interesting to compare and contrast these two approaches in more detail in future.